About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

-Some anti histamines like fexofenadine do not cause drowsines, though.
+Some antihistamines like fexofenadine do not cause drowsiness, though.

 Corticosteroids are also used to relieve allergy symptoms but their side effects are more severe and include weight gain, high BP, fluid retention in the body, weakening of the bones, cough etc.

-Inhalers or bronchodilators are also used to control allergic asthma which ease breathing as they dilate the bronchi and bronchioles, the airway passages.
+Inhalers or bronchodilators are also used to control allergic asthma which eases breathing as they dilate the bronchi and bronchioles, the airway passages.
 But their side effects include high BP and heart problems.

 Some Ways To Reduce Pollen Contamination